From Loiola to Manresa (the Basque Country, La Rioja, Navarra, Aragón, Catalonia)

 The tailor-made Way is aimed at already formed groups of 6 or more people.
 We arrange the pilgrimage according to the dates and number of walking hours that best suits the group.
 We arrange accommodation, luggage transport, transfers, meals, guided visits….

 The self-guided Way is ideal for independent or individual pilgrims on a low budget but who just want to worry about walking not planning.
-The self-guided way includes accommodation, breakfast and dinner.
+The self-guided way includes accommodation, breakfast and, almost every day, dinner.
 It also includes literature in which you will find the description of the different stages and all the information needed along with a collection of maps and the pilgrims’ credential.
 Another feature included in the self-guided tours is telephone or Whatsapp assistance from eight in the morning till ten o’clock at night.
 We also offer the possibility of booking guided visits, lunches, travel assistance or hiring GPS.

 When can I walk the Way?